-- V{CC_Suspend} must power the bus switch. - If there are 5 V SMBus devices used, then an added level translator must be used to separate those devices driving 5 V from those driving 3 V signal levels. - Devices that are powered by the V{CC_Suspend} well must not drive into other devices that are powered off.
+- The bus switch must be powered by V{CC Suspend}. - If there are 5 V SMBus devices used, then an added level translator must be used to separate those devices driving 5 V from those driving 3 V signal levels. - Devices that are powered by the V{CC_Suspend} well must not drive into other devices that are powered off.
 This is accomplished with the "bus switch".